 Healthy economies are based on real competition.

 As the world and economy has changed, the names are different.
 During the industrial age, the problem might have been Standard Oil.
-In the information age, the problem is Google, Facebook and other big tech companies.
+In the information age, the problem is Google and other big tech companies.

 The entire promise of the internet was to enable sharing and the free flow of information.
 That all the world’s information would be available at your fingertips.
 Democracy would flourish, dictators would fall… all because of freedom of information.

 Those were the promises.
 Instead, a handful of corporations have gobbled up most of the players to the point where they are digital giants that now have you in their bubble.
-A bubble they selectively manipulate depending on what they feel like doing and what they want to sell you (and for whom).
+A bubble they selectively manipulate depending on what they feel like doing and what they want to sell you.

 And people have gotten so use to being coddled like that that… if they ever venture out of the bubble, they immediately retreat back into their safety net.
 The rest of the internet is… evil and unsafe.
 Or so they think.